|1995 Intercontinental Cup|

-Suurbier is considered among the best ever rightback in history.
+Wim Suurbier is considered among the best ever rightback in history.
 He was the starting rightback for Oranje at the 1974 World Cup in Germany as well as the great Ajax team of the early 1970's where he played 13 seasons.
 He won three European Cups with Ajax in the 1970's.
 He had over 60 caps and h also played in the 1978 World Cup.
 He also played club football in France, the USA and Hong Kong.

 Velibor Vasovic was considered one of the greatest sweeper ever played the game.
 He was a legend at FK Partizan.
-He lost the European Cup to Real Madrid in 1966.
-A year later, he later joined Ajax and established himself as one of the best defenders in Europe.
+He lost the European Cup to Real Madrid in 1966 as the team captain.
+A year later, he joined Ajax and established himself as one of the best defenders in Europe.
 In 1971, he captained Ajax as they won their first European Cup.
 He played 32 times for Yugoslavia.

 CB/LB: Frank De Boer (Netherlands)

 At one point, Frank De Boer was Netherlands' most capped player.
 He was a part of Ajax's Champions' League winning team in 1995.
 He was an important player in the late 1990's.
 He captained the Oranje to the semi-finals of both the 1998 FIFA World Cup and UEFA Euro 2000.
 He also played with Barcelona for 6 years.
 His twin brother Ronald also played with him for Oranje.

 Haan won three European Cups with the great Ajax team of the 1970's.
 In 1975, he moved to Anderlecht, winning two Cup Winners' Cup.
 With Standard Liege, he reached the Final of 1982 Cup Winners' Cup.
 He later played for PSV and Seiko FC in Hong Kong.
 He was a key player at both WC Finals in 1974 and 1978.
 In 1978, he scored two long range goals that were considered among the best ever goals at the WC Finals.